felilos/Bird-Detector/README.md

 About:
 An embeedded camera vision & AI project, using a self-trained TensorFlow Lite model to detect Birds.
 Project is intended to run on a BeagleBone Black with use of OpenCV.
 Uses a specially formated mini SD card, flashed with a customised, minimal Debian Bookworm image, faciliting neural networking based AI in a low-resource enviorment (0.5GB RAM, 1GHz CPU).

+Project Objectives:
+- Integrate a Neural Network, image processing, image capture on a low-resource embedded system (BeagleBone Black)
+- Self-train a Neural Network for image processing (with TensorFlow) from scratch with high accuracy for detecting birds
+- Learn how to configure a bookworm image for the use of large software on a low-resource embedded system

 Materials/Resources required:
 - BeagleBone Black
 - mini SD card with high transfer speeds; >= 256GB (option to adjust .img file for lower capacity miniSD)